mpartipilo/tikatours_src/data/extracted/content/tour/georgia-tours/adventure-tours/winter-escape/index.en.md

 imggrp_id: 39
 heading: Winter Escape
 name: Winter Escape
-title: Winter Escape
+title: ""
 short_descr: Supremely located on the southern slopes of the Greater Caucasus Mountain Range, Gudauri is a unique and luxurious winter Georgian escape.
 duration: 10 DAYS/9 NIGHTS
 ---
 Supremely located on the southern slopes of the Greater Caucasus Mountain Range, Gudauri is a unique and luxurious winter Georgian escape.
-Renowned for its excellent skiing opportunities, this modern resort boasts year\-round activities for every kind of traveler.
+Renowned for its excellent skiing opportunities, this modern resort boasts year-round activities for every kind of traveler.
 On this adventure you’ll ski untouched backcountry, experience the rugged mountains, sample delicious cuisine, and enjoy Georgian legendary hospitality.